-In order to use their credits to pay for services, students must:
+In order to use accrued work-study credits to pay for services, students must:

-fly twice monthly during the active season (April - October); and
+- fly at least twice monthly during the active season (April - October); and

-submit a brief of progress to their mentor each month to be shared with the HRS Board of Directors.
+- submit a brief of progress to the Youth Director each month to be shared with the HRS Board of Directors.

 WHAT IS A PRE-SOLO EXAM?

 The pre-solo exam is an open-book test of a student’s knowledge of glider aerodynamics, operations, and procedures.
 It also tests knowledge of local flying conditions and hazards.
 The exam is administered by a certified instructor and must be satisfactorily completed before the student may fly solo.
 Completing the pre-solo written exam is required by the Work-Study Program to demonstrate a student’s commitment to the rigors of aviation training.

 WHAT KIND OF GUIDANCE IS PROVIDED FOR THE WORK THAT’S PERFORMED?

 The Work-Study Program functions just like any job that requires on-the-job training and management.
 Students are assisted by work advisers who teach them specific skills such as ground crew operations, and who give them direction to accomplish their assigned tasks.

 HOW IS THE VALUE OF WORK-STUDY CREDITS DETERMINED?

 Any approved task or project is credited at the entry level rate of $20/hr.
 Youth members who have earned their private glider pilot certificate are compensated at the rate of $25/hr.
 Youth program members with exceptional work experience may apply at any time to receive a higher level of compensation.
 The application will be reviewed and a determination made by the youth program committee.